n00bminion/n00bminion.github.io/_posts/maths-method-for-stats/2024-10-03-basics-maths.md

 ### Completing The Square

-This is a technique to use on $2^{nd}$ degree expressing or quadratic expression to find factors.
+This is a technique to use on $2^{nd}$ degree expression or quadratic expression to find factors.
 The technique involves rewriting the quadratic as a sum of squared linear terms and a constant.

 From above in the *Polynomials* section, we can see that $(x+a)^2 = x^2 + 2ax + a^2$.
 This can be rewriten as: